 Further information can also be found on our homepage: www.garbe.de/en/

-On the real estate investment market, logistics properties are now characterised by a higher popularity than other asset classes with constantly new records in transaction volume – even if the absolute volume is lower in comparison to other assets.
-However, the effects of the current crisis have halted the ongoing yield compression and have even led to decompression on the German logistics market.
-There is a possibility that the decompression will continue to increase in the future.
+On the real estate investment market, logistics properties are now characterised by a higher popularity than other asset classes, even if the total investment volume is lower.
+However, the effects of the current interest rate rally have halted the ongoing yield compression and have even led to a significant decompression.
+Yield decompression will continue in the future, but at a slower pace.
 The yield gap to other asset classes is narrowing.
-Compared to the risk-free interest rate of a federal bond, however, logistics real estate can still achieve a good return.
+Compared to the risk-free interest rate of a federal bond, however, logistics real estate can still achieve a better return.

 Investment principles & strategy

 - Leading platform in Germany: GARBE, as the leading investment and asset manager in the logistics, industrial and corporate real estate sector in Germany and furthermore active in Europe, has with its 295 employees at 16 European locations, over 211 managed properties with 5.53m sqm of lettable space and a large number of project developments in an AUM volume totalling more than €10bn, a first-class track record.

 - Fully integrated 360-degree management approach: with market-leading expertise across all value-added areas in the fields of project development, investment management, asset management, including property management and fund and portfolio management, with broad and deep market networking and perception in the markets and longstanding relationships with, among others, regional and international tenants, brokerage houses, asset and portfolio owners, banks/financiers and authorities.

 - Excellent access to investment opportunities and reliable execution: through a local boots-on-the-ground approach with a deep market networking of the experienced employees and teams to longstanding local and supraregional as well as international partners (tenants, brokers, asset owners, banks, etc) as an important pillar of the continuous deal flow, preferably off-market.